hiblaphp/event-loop/README.md

 // Fiber 2 — resumed
 ```

-This cooperative model is what makes fibers safe to use with shared state —
+This cooperative model is what makes fibers safe to use with shared state:
 there are no race conditions because only one fiber is ever executing at a given
 moment.
 The tradeoff is that a fiber which blocks or never suspends monopolizes
 the loop until it finishes.